 - 1. Copy the .reg_key.dc file (from the location specified by the DC_REG environment variable) to the location specified for the .reg_key.dc file in Appendix A, "OracleBI Discoverer configuration files". - 2.
-Type the following at a command prompt (on UNIX):
+Upgrade the preferences by typing one of the following at a command prompt: